-In their Disciplinary Regulations for University Examinations (, the University's Proctors and Assessor draw attention to two extremely important disciplinary regulations for all students.
+In their Disciplinary Regulations for University Examinations, the University's Proctors and Assessor draw attention to two extremely important disciplinary regulations for all students.

-- "3 No candidate shall cheat or act dishonestly, or attempt to do so, in any way, whether before, during or after an examination, so as to obtain or seek to obtain an unfair advantage in an examination. - A No candidate shall plagiarise by presenting someone else's work as their own, or by incorporating other people's work or ideas into their own work without full acknowledgement.
-This includes: verbatim quotation, cutting and pasting from the internet, and paraphrasing without clear acknowledgement; collusion; inaccurate citation; failure to acknowledge assistance; use of material written by professional agencies or other persons; and autoplagiarism."
+"3 No candidate shall cheat or act dishonestly, or attempt to do so, in any way, whether before, during or after an examination, so as to obtain or seek to obtain an unfair advantage in an examination.
+Examples include unauthorised use of artificial intelligence.

+4 Candidates shall submit their own work for examination.
+No candidate shall plagiarise by presenting work from another source as their own, or by incorporating work or ideas from another source into their own work without full acknowledgement.
+Examples of this practice include: verbatim quotation, cutting and pasting from the internet, and paraphrasing without clear acknowledgement; collusion; misleading citation; failure to acknowledge assistance; and unacknowledged use of material written by professional agencies or other persons, or material generated by artificial intelligence."

 All undergraduate and graduate students must carefully read regulations 3 and 4 in the Proctors' Disciplinary Regulations for University Examinations.
 These make it clear that you must always indicate to the examiners when you have drawn on the work of others; other people's original ideas and methods should be clearly distinguished from your own, and other people's words, illustrations, diagrams etc. should be clearly indicated regardless of whether they are copied exactly, paraphrased, or adapted.
+This includes the use of artificial intelligence.
 Failure to acknowledge your sources by clear citation and referencing constitutes plagiarism.
 The University reserves the right to use software applications to screen any individual's submitted work for matches either to published sources or to other submitted work.
 Any matches might indicate either plagiarism or collusion.
 Although the use of electronic resources by students in their academic work is encouraged, you should remember that the regulations on plagiarism apply to on-line material and other digital material just as much as to printed material.